MARSHALL Victoria Jane (Dr)

 In 2008 Marshall gained a license to practice landscape architecture in the United States.
 She joined the American Association of Geographers in 2016, the American Society of Landscape Architects in 2008, and the Australian Institute of Landscape Architects in 1994.
 Marshall is the founder of Till Design (tilldesign.com), which has been her site for creative design research since 2001.

-The Density Studio was taught in the Master of Landscape Architecture program at the National University of Singapore in semester one (August-November) of 2023 by Victoria Jane Marshall.
-As seen in the ten individual projects in this report, the Density Studio students demonstrate tangible and creative ideas for hybrid, urban-rural futures.
+The Density Studio: Monsoon Asia (2023) documents the outcome of a Master of Landscape Architecture studio taught by Victoria Jane Marshall.
+As seen in the ten individual projects in this report, the Density Studio students demonstrate tangible and creative ideas for hybrid, urban-rural futures in Thailand, Malaysia, Cambodia, Indonesia, China, and Japan.

 A new tool for analyzing urban land cover that integrates design practices and ecological knowledge for understanding cities as complex, patchy, and dynamic systems This atlas is a unique conceptual tool to describe and analyze cities as complex systems, using a new, hybrid approach to urban land cover classification.
 As an impetus to bring ecologists and urban designers together, it builds on over a decade of shared knowledge from the Baltimore Ecosystem Study to inspire ecologically motivated design practice.